asyncapi/website/pages/docs/migration/migrating-to-v3.md

 ---
 title: "Migrating to v3"
 ---
-Migration to a new major version is always difficult, and AsyncAPI is no exception, but we want to provide as smooth a transition as possible, and this is where this document comes in.
-It shows the breaking changes between AsyncAPI v2 and v3 in an interactive manner.
+Migration to a new major version is always difficult, and AsyncAPI is no exception.
+To provide as smooth a transition as possible, this document shows the breaking changes between AsyncAPI v2 and v3 in an interactive manner.

-If you are just looking to update your AsyncAPI document, then we suggest you use the [AsyncAPI converter](https://github.com/asyncapi/converter-js).
-You can do this directly in the CLI with:
+If you want to update your AsyncAPI document, use the [AsyncAPI converter](https://github.com/asyncapi/converter-js) directly in the CLI with the following command:

 ```bash
 asyncapi convert asyncapi.json --output=asyncapi_v3.json --target-version=3.0.0
 ```

-For a detailed read-through about all the changes (non-breaking as well), please do read [the release notes for v3](/blog/release-notes-3.0.0) before this, as it will give you some more context about the changes in v3.
+For a detailed read-through about all the changes (non-breaking as well), read all the [v3 release notes](/blog/release-notes-3.0.0) first to acquire additional context about the changes introduced in v3.

 import {Asyncapi3Comparison, Asyncapi3ChannelComparison, Asyncapi3IdAndAddressComparison, Asyncapi3MetaComparison, Asyncapi3OperationComparison,Asyncapi3SchemaFormatComparison, Asyncapi3ServerComparison} from '../../../components/Asyncapi3Comparison'

 <Asyncapi3Comparison className="my-8" />

-### Metadata being moved
+## Moved metadata

-In v2 two properties, `tags` and `externalDocs` was placed outside of the [Info Object](https://www.asyncapi.com/docs/reference/specification/v3.0.0-next-major-spec.12#infoObject) `info`, this has been moved in v3 to stay consistent.
+In v2, two properties of `tags` and `externalDocs` were placed outside of the [Info Object](https://www.asyncapi.com/docs/reference/specification/v3.0.0-next-major-spec.12#infoObject).
+For consistency, `info` has been moved in v3.

 <Asyncapi3MetaComparison className="my-8" />